colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-57-31-830998-sams-teach-yourself-c-in-one-hour-a-day-by-siddhartha-rao.md

 share: true
 ---

 Are you interested in learning the popular programming language C++?
 Look no further!
-In this blog post, we will review the highly acclaimed book, "Sams Teach Yourself C++ in One Hour a Day" by Siddhartha Rao.
+In this blog post, we will review the highly acclaimed book, "Sams Teach Yourself C++ in One Hour a Day by Siddhartha Rao.

 ## Overview of the Book